Judge Rotenberg Center

 The Judge Rotenberg Center was founded by Matthew Israel in 1971 as the Behavior Research Institute (BRI).
 In 2002, JRC staff tied an autistic boy face-down to a board with four-point restraints and shocked him 31 times at the highest amperage setting.
 The first shock was given for failing to take off his coat when asked, and the remaining 30 shocks were given for screaming and tensing up while being shocked.
 The boy was later hospitalized with third degree burns and acute stress disorder, but, as neither the law nor JRC policy had been broken, no action was taken against any of the staff.
 In a 2007 incident, in response to a prank phone call claiming that two residents were misbehaving, JRC staff restrained and shocked the two 29 and 77 times respectively.
 In 2011, Matthew Israel was arraigned on charges related to the 2007 incident, though the charges were dropped after Israel resigned from his position as part of a deferred prosecution deal with the Massachusetts Attorney General.

-There have been repeated attempts to shut down the center by autism, disability, and human rights advocates.
+There have been repeated attempts to shut down the center by autism, disability, and human rights rights advocates.
 Organizations that oppose the center include the Autistic Self Advocacy Network, Disability Rights International and Community Alliance for the Ethical Treatment of Youth.
 Six residents have died at the institute since it was founded in 1971.